 DAWN LANDES AND FUNMACHINE MUSIC, INC.: This acclaimed singer-songwriter has been writing songs for most of her life, and has more than a decade of experience as a producer and engineer.
 Dawn dropped a new record "Meet Me At the River" and has just inked a new deal with Yep Roc Records.
 Dawn made a deliberate choice about what kind of music she hoped to make when she approached Monument Records founder Fred Foster about producing her new album.
 Even so, Landes still had to prove her artistic worth to the 86-year-old Country Music Hall of Fame member, who had mostly retired from recording 10 years earlier.
 “He didn’t even Google me or anything.
 He never heard of me, so therefore I didn’t really exist,” says the Kentucky native, who relocated from New York to Nashville with her husband during the recording process.
 “I think I had to convince him I was a writer.
 At first he thought, ‘I like your voice.’
 I came and I sang some songs and I think he thought, ‘OK, we’ll find you some good songs to sing.'”
 Landes eventually sold him on her writing with a song called “What Will I Do,” a plaintive, sadness-tinged waltz about uncertainty.
 Her partnership with Foster confirmed, the two began an intensive period of listening, learning and singing myriad songs, both well-known and obscure (“He called it ‘woodshedding,'” she says) that would inform the choices on her new album Meet Me at the River, With contributions from some of Nashville’s A-team studio musicians, the album comes steeped in the lushly orchestrated productions of the classic Nashville Sound era, when Foster was making a mark as producer of Dolly Parton’s early work and Roy Orbison’s classic period.
 Fasten your seatbelts, Dawn has quite a few surprises in store with the new Yep Roc release.

 MARK WOOD: In an industry where originality is a highly prized commodity, recording artist, performer, producer, inventor, Emmy-winning composer, and music education advocate Mark Wood is truly an original.
 He began his career with a full scholarship to the prestigious Juilliard School in New York and had the privilege of studying under Maestro Leonard Bernstein at the Tanglewood Music Program.
 Dubbed “The Les Paul of the Violin World by PBS, the Juilliard-trained violinist first turned the string establishment on its head in the early 1970's with his invention of the first solid body electric violin.
 His company Wood Violins is the premier manufacturer of electric violins, violas and cellos worldwide - and Mark holds the patent for the first-ever self-supporting violin.
 As an electric violinist, Mark Wood is a highly acclaimed international recording artist wo has released six CDs of his music, showcasing his unique approach to the electric violin - playing on his own line of patented instruments; he has toured and recorded with many of the industry's most prominent performers, such as Celine Dion, Lenny Kravitz, Everclear, Victor Wooten and members of Dream Theater, Shinedown, and Anthrax.
 Mark is an original member of the symphonic rock group Trans-Siberian Orchestra; receiving two platinum and three gold records from his work with them.
 But his true passion is music education and his program Electrify Your Strings is an intensive rock and roll workshop for music education departments that helps raise money for music education.
 Mark visits upwards of 60 schools per year and there is a waiting list of schools wanting to participate.
-The organization has been featured on The Today Show and CBS Evening News.
-He does the program along with his partner singer/songwriter Laura Kaye - and his talented son Elijah Wood on drums.
-It's so nice to have Mark, Laura and Elijah on board!
+The organization has been featured on The Today Show and The CBS Evening News.
+He does the program along with his partner singer/songwriter Laura Kaye.

 The indieFINANCIALnetwork is pleased to welcome MARC COPELY back into the fold.
 Marc began his professional career at 19, gigging around Boston as an in-demand guitarist.
 He was devoted to American roots music and cut his teeth alongside blues legends such as B.B.
 King, James Cotton, and James Montgomery.
 He got into the prestigious Berklee School of Music for a year - until his money ran out - but looking back, he knows it all came a little too easily.
 He would need something to slap him into real action and it came without warning.
 By most accounts, Marc shouldn't even be alive - not after the car accident that left him with severe head trauma, two fractures in his left arm, a broken left wrist, a dislocated shoulder, bruised ribs and a badly injured back.
 But Marc is a survivor, who's learned how to chase down his dreams.
 The impact of the accident made Marc more serious about music and songwriting.
 He began building his guitar chops back, literally from scratch, and bit by bit he recovered his strength.
 From his time being signed to RCA and his first two solo albums - to touring as guitarist for Billy Squier and Roseanne Cash - he is on one heck of a roller coaster ride.
 He has shared the stage and studio in diverse collaborations with artists like Bono and The Edge, Indian percussionist Karsh Kale, Willie Nelson, Joe Walsh, The East Village Opera Company and the Boston Pops Orchestra.
 Most recently Marc moved to Nashville and has appeared on both ABC's hit show Nashville and the movie Annie, produced by Will Smith and Jay-Z. Marc is also known for his songwriting and has written songs with and for such luminaries as Carole King and Tracy Bonham.
 Much more here: www.MarcCopely.com